 In 1994, a leak was discovered in a storage tank at the Terminal which allowed the escape of a small amount of fuel oil.
 Since that time, the Company and its consultants have continued to work with the Rhode Island Department of Environmental Management ("RIDEM") through the various phases of remediation and are now working to complete the final remediation plan.
 Pursuant to the Sale Agreement with Sprague and related documentation, the Company is required to secure an approved remediation plan and to remediate this contaminated site at its expense.
-During 2017, remediation costs of \$25,000 were incurred which reduced the total accrual to remediate the site to \$434,000.
-In 2018, the Company incurred costs of \$111,000 and increased the amount accrued by \$56,000 resulting in a remediation liability of \$490,000.
+In 2018, the Company incurred costs of \$62,000 and increased the amount accrued by \$118,000 resulting in a remediation liability of \$490,000.
+In February 2020, the Company filed a revised Remediation Action Work Plan ("RAWP") with RIDEM to describe the technical details associated with the preferred remedial activities and to update the 2018 RAWP.
+In 2019 the Company incurred costs of \$293,000 and, as a result of the remedial activities included in the 2020 RAWP, the accrual was increased by \$846,000 primarily due to design changes necessary to meet the requirements of applicable life safety codes resulting in an environmental remediation liability of \$1,043,000.
 Any subsequent increases or decreases to the expected cost of remediation will be recorded in the Company's consolidated income statement as income or expense from discontinued operations.